-I am a certified member of the American Speech-Language-Hearing Association (ASHA) and a licensed speech-language pathologist in the state of Wisconsin, California and Colorado.
+I am a certified member of the American Speech-Language-Hearing Association (ASHA) and a licensed speech-language pathologist in the states of Washington, Wisconsin, South Dakota, California and Colorado.
 I will be happy to get licensed in your state upon request.

-Spotlight on Stuttering is an online teletherapy only practice.
+Spotlight on Stuttering is primarily an online teletherapy practice.

 Facilitator leading speech groups at Camp Shout Out, a camp for children who stutter ages 8-18, from 2013 to the present.

 Serving on the board for the American Board of Fluency and Fluency Disorders as Treasurer, January 2021 to the present.

 - Speech Language Pathologist, Madison Metropolitan School District – 2001-2020

 - Adjunct Lecturer for Fluency Disorders, University of Wisconsin/Whitewater –